nightBaker/nightBaker.github.io/_posts/2019-2-11-pgp-encryption.md

 ---
 layout: post
-title: Cache the future with service worker
+title: Encrypt and decrypt data with PGP and .net core
-date:       2017-05-24
+date:       2019-02-08
-summary:    Cache the future with service worker.
+summary:    Encrypt and decrypt files with bouncycastle and openPGP on .net core
-categories: js serviceWorker
+categories: cryptography .net core pgp
 ---

 ## Problem.